 We’ve compiled a list of random factoids and routine happenstance that’s worth a read.

-For instance, the Portuguese tend to be passive-aggressive drivers.
+The Portuguese tend to be passive-aggressive drivers.
 Either they take their sweet time, driving 20-40 kms below the speed limit on streets, highways, and byways (begging you to pass them, where possible) … or they’re aggressive speed demons who don’t drive the required two car lengths behind you, sticking, instead, on your tail until they can hop-scotch vehicle after vehicle.
 Similarly, always be careful to look in all directions — and then look, again — when walking around the area you live.
 (Too) many streets have neither yield nor stop signs, and some Portuguese drivers barrel down the roads without even slightly slowing down.

 Here are some other things you might not have heard about the ins and outs of Portugal living: